sapphi-red/vite-plugin-static-copy/README.md

 # vite-plugin-static-copy
- rollup-plugin-copy with dev server support.
+rollup-plugin-copy for vite with dev server support.